 Flood and the FraserWith rivers come risk — including the risk of flood.
-For the past 20 years, the Fraser Basin Council has worked to support provincial and local authorities in carrying out their respective responsibilities for flood mitigation on the Fraser and other river systems.
+For more than 25 years, the Fraser Basin Council has worked to support provincial and local authorities in carrying out their respective responsibilities for flood mitigation.
 Most years there is flood, or risk of flood, somewhere in British Columbia.
-During the 2012 spring freshet on the Fraser, Prince George, Chilliwack and Langley were among the communities that faced flooding in low-lying areas.
-The risk of catastrophic loss from flood is greatest in the Lower Fraser because of a large population (over 300,000 people) and significant residential, commercial, industrial, utilities and transportation infrastructure in the floodplain.
-The Fraser Valley and other parts of the Fraser Basin have experienced two major floods of record, the largest in 1894 and the second largest in 1948.
-Preventive planning and flood protection are critical since a major flood today would have severe social, economic and environmental consequences.
-These include risk of injury and loss of life, damages and loss of property, temporary loss of infrastructure and community services, disruption of business and trade, degradation of water quality and harmful impacts on fish and wildlife habitat.
-Phase 1 of the LMFMS estimated economic losses of $20-30 billion from a major Fraser River or coastal flood in the region between now and 2100.
-Learn more about the Phase 1 results.
+The risk of catastrophic loss from Fraser River or coastal flooding is significant, and it is greatest in the Lower Mainland because of a large population (over 300,000 people) and extensive residential, commercial, industrial, utilities and transportation infrastructure and agricultural operations in floodplain areas.
+The Fraser Valley and other parts of the Fraser Basin have experienced two major Fraser River floods of record, the largest in 1894 and the second largest in 1948.
 A Look Back

 The largest Fraser River flood on record was in May, 1894 when rapid snowmelt caused river levels to rise dramatically, triggering flooding from Harrison to Richmond.
 The flood was massive; however, property damage was limited because settlement was sparse.
 The next largest Fraser flood of record was in 1948.
 Because of increased development and population growth in the floodplain, the impacts were much greater than in 1894.
 According to the Province of BC, this included: